jthack/hydeout/_posts/2022-08-03-how-to-make-your-website-hard-to-hack.md

 ## simple rbac

 The most difficult-to-hack websites are those with simple permission schemes.
 A good example would be a site that has only users and admins.
-Or perhaps a site with only admins and read-only auditor accounts.
+Or an application with admins and read-only accounts.

 Role-based access control significantly increases complexity.
-Complexity increases the odds of having vulnerabilities.
+Complexity increases the chance of vulnerabilities.
 If you add a new role, you now have to validate (and continually test) every single piece of functionality that the new role should and should not be able to perform.
 This is further complicated if you have granular permissions or the ability to grant cross-tenant access.

 **Indication this is implemented:** Self-evident in the permission scheme.

 ## org-based data segregation

 Cross-org (or cross-tenant) data access is often the most impactful vulnerability during an assessment.
-The fall out of an Acme Corp employee escalating to admin is often not that high compared to someone at Acme Corp being able to access or modify the data for all organizations using the website.
+The fall out of an employee at a company escalating to admin is often not as high as a user being able to access or modify the data for all organizations.

 Whether or not the data segregation is separate hardware or just separate indices in a flat database doesn't matter too much.
 Can the application _ever_ access data cross-org?
 A useful thought exercise might be to ask yourself or the developers: How hard would it be to modify the code such that one org _could_ access data from another org?